Hosting the Perfect Derby Party

 The “Greatest Two Minutes in Sports,” as the Kentucky Derby is billed, truly lasts only that long.
 So plan some other Derby-inspired activities to keep your guests entertained before and after the race.
 Since Derby attire is traditionally known for lavish hats, consider a hat contest and offer a prize.
 For the kids, set up horseshoes and corn hole games and stick-horse races.
 Have each guest draw a horse’s name out of a hat to cheer for during the race – the winner gets a prize.

 You can wager online for the Kentucky Derby at TwinSpires.com, Official Partner of the Kentucky Derby.
 Register and fund the account before the day of the party and watch the videos to show you exactly how to place a wager.

-- Celebrity watching along Millionaires’ Row in the clubhouse is almost as popular as watching the races from the grandstand on Derby day.
-Among the most famous recent spectators were Queen Elizabeth II and Prince Phillip of Great Britain, who were in attendance in 2007.
+Celebrity watching along Millionaires’ Row in the clubhouse is almost as popular as watching the races from the grandstand on Derby day.
+Check out some of the most famous visitors throughout Derby history.

 Finally, don’t forget to turn on the TV in the party area so everyone can watch the race!